 Breakfast, lunch& in-between

-Café Gusto was created at the end of 1999 by Marianne Delaney and Denis O’Mullane when they took over the the famous O’Brien’s Coffee Shop at 3, Washington St Cork, a city landmark which had operated from that site since 1941.
+Café Gusto was created at the end of 1999 by Marianne Delaney and Denis O’Mullane when they took over the famous O’Brien’s Coffee Shop at 3, Washington St Cork, a city landmark which had operated from that site since 1941.

-Following on from the success of the the first Café, they decided to open another Café Gusto on Lapp’s Quay.
+Following on from the success of the first Café, they decided to open another Café Gusto on Lapp’s Quay.
 This new high-rise business on the river proved to be the perfect location for the new café with its waterside setting and large outdoor seating area, with views of the City Hall and the port.

 Both partners also run the popular Liberty Grill, also situated on Washington Street.